xerion0712/SolanaSecToolkit/README.md

 ### `solsec scan`

-Run static analysis on your Solana smart contracts. **Now generates both JSON and HTML by default for the best UX!** If no path is provided, it recursively scans the current directory for all `.rs` files, automatically ignoring `target/` and `.git/` folders.
+Run static analysis on your Solana smart contracts.
+Generates both JSON and HTML If no path is provided, it recursively scans the current directory for all `.rs` files, automatically ignoring `target/` and `.git/` folders.

 ```bash
 solsec scan [PATH] [OPTIONS]